Skip to main content

 Frequently Asked Questions

-Psychotherapy is a collaborative process where we explore your thoughts, feelings, and life experiences in a safe and confidential space.
+Psychotherapy is a talking therapy where you can explore your thoughts, feelings, relationships, and life experiences in a safe and confidential space.

-While the definitions can overlap, psychotherapists usually undergo longer training (4–5 years) and have more therapy and supervision as part of their qualification process.
+While the terms can overlap and are sometimes used interchangeably, psychotherapists usually undergo longer training (4–5 years), along with personal therapy and supervised clinical practice as part of their qualification.

 My training is in Transactional Analysis (TA) psychotherapy, an approach that helps people understand patterns in thinking, behaviour, and relationships.
-TA explores how early life experiences, learned beliefs, and “scripts” can influence the way we feel, think, and interact with others.
+TA explores how early life experiences and learned beliefs can influence the way we feel, think, and interact with others.

 This varies from person to person.
 Some people come for a shorter period to work on a specific issue, while others find longer-term therapy more helpful.